Proposal unveiled for Rio Grande lot

 The property sits at one of the busiest intersections in the township, in an area that has seen the development of numerous large retail stores over the past 20 years.
 It is also on one of the main routes into Wildwood.

-Donohue said the proposal will get a lot of people in the community excited, suggesting that it is what the people of Rio Grande deserve to see.
+Donohue said the proposal will get a lot of people in the community excited, suggesting it is what the people of Rio Grande deserve.

 “I like it.
 It’s a great start.
 A great conversation starter,” Donohue said.
 “It looks a heck of a lot better than what’s there now.”